chris-short/devopsish.com/content/post/140/index.md

 ## Process

-[One Misconfig (JIRA) to Leak Them All- Including NASA and Hundreds of Fortune 500 Companies!](https://medium.com/@logicbomb_1/one-misconfig-jira-to-leak-them-all-including-nasa-and-hundreds-of-fortune-500-companies-a70957ef03c7) — Yes, it's a click bait title.
+[One Misconfig (JIRA) to Leak Them All- Including NASA and Hundreds of Fortune 500 Companies!](https://medium.com/@logicbomb_1/one-misconfig-jira-to-leak-them-all-including-nasa-and-hundreds-of-fortune-500-companies-a70957ef03c7) — Yes, it's a clickbait title.
 Yes, it's a JIRA misconfiguration issue.
 But, you've probably got an exposed JIRA instance somewhere on your network you should check before you complain to me about it.

 [DevOps For Dummies Cheat Sheet by Emily Freeman](https://www.dummies.com/business/operations-management/devops-for-dummies-cheat-sheet/) — You know I love a good cheat sheet.